cscully-allison/data-ensemble-interview-artifacts/Codes.md

 ### Influences on model

   #### Data model is tool-dependent
+   - P1: "Does it matter in the way I think about it, because I think about it in a [EnsembleAPI] way versus like, a [MeasurementAPI] way or like, it's, I get to choose in what way I want to look at it."

   #### Data sourcing is part of the model
    - P1: "[PhysicsCode]'s like one example or like some [BenchmarkSuite] run where you have like time as a column, maybe exclusive time, inclusive time."